Plan and Scope the Pentest

 View Required Credits

-Once you’ve identified the pentest scope, you can see the number of required credits in Credit(s) Per Pentest.
+Once you’ve identified the pentest scope, you can see the number of estimated credits in Credits Per Pentest.
 Whenever you adjust the scope, our algorithm updates the number of credits.
-Under Credits, you can also view your Available Balance.

 Next Step